jonassundseth/U-net_Vitis-AI/README.md

 ## Running the code provided in the codebase
 ### Training the model:
+Assuming that the Camus dataset is downloaded and put into the correct folder: `src/models/datasets/`.

 There are several arguments that can be parsed, use `--h` to display the options.
-To train the model with the default dataset and a dimension of 128x128 simply run:
+To train the model with the default dataset and a dimension of 128x128 run:
 ```
 python unet.py --dim 128 --train
 ```